-A few months ago I came across the idea of a mental health toolkit on social media (I wish I took a screenshot so I could give credit!) and it’s been sitting as a reminder in my phone since.
+While at SHRM VLBM in Maryland in November, one of the speakers Ben Nemtin introduced us to the concept of having a mental health toolkit, and it’s been sitting as a reminder in my phone since.
 Today, I listened to/watched the Baxter’s Buzz podcast episode featuring Paul LaLonde, which gave me the push I needed to get this put together and published. (: Paul talks about how the written word vs. verbal comes more naturally for him to express his thoughts, and I would agree!
 He also encouraged listeners to put information and content out in the world for yourself, because you want to and feel good about it.
 If you enjoy writing about something, then share it!
 No doubt it will reach someone who will benefit from it as well, but do it because you want to, not for the sole purpose of it being received well by others/external validation.

 So, I’m publishing this for me – to get my ideas written down in one place, and to hold myself accountable!
 If you have a mental health toolkit as well, I’d love to hear what works for you!
 So what is a mental health toolkit?
 To me, it’s a list of things I know will help improve my negative mental state/negative thinking patterns when I recognize I have them.
 I find that when I have no plans (for example I got home from work this evening, and hadn’t planned what I would do with my evening ahead of time), when something in life feels uncertain, and when I feel lonely, is when I find myself slipping into a negative and worrier headspace.
 I’m going to put this toolkit into action when I recognize I’m feeling off or am doom scrolling on my phone.